dabearddabeard/hawaii/README.md

 ☑️ Receive web/PCS orders to Hawaii
     ☑️ Submit required documents to FHO
         ☑️ FHO reviews documents
-            -> Confirmation of receipt/welcome email sent to SM -> SM reports to unit IPAC/Admin (Navy) & TLA Office for briefing -> SM reports to FHO for Check-In Brief -> Application referred to PPV Partner for waitlist -> PPV Partner contacts SM with an offer?
+            ☑️ Application referred to PPV Partner for waitlist -> PPV Partner contacts SM with an offer?
                     ✔️ YES
                         -> SM accepts offer?
                             ✔️ YES -> Proceed to FHO for CNA issuance ❌ NO  -> 2nd and final offer made.
 SM accepts offer?
                                        ✔️ YES -> Proceed to FHO for CNA issuance ❌ NO -> Removed from waitlist
                     ❌ NO
                         -> SM seeks Off-Base Housing or remains on waitlist with lease copy

 ```